 Evidence-based studies on factors associated with reflux show that raising the head of your bed and, if you are obese, losing weight can lower reflux episodes.
 Below are some fantastic links on bronchiectasis and gastric reflux.
 Drs.
 Jeffrey King’s webinar is an overview of gastric reflux and its association with BE and Dr. Gwen Huitt’s interview addresses lifestyle changes that are believed to be beneficial.
 Dr. McDonnell’s article is more detailed and academic.
 Happy reading and don’t forget--Educate.
 Advocate for your care.
 Help others in the BE community.

-Dr. Gwen Huitt—National Jewish Health Infectious Disease Specialist
+Dr. Gwen Huitt—NJH Infectious Disease Specialist

 “7 Tip Preventing Reflux Aspiration”

 A chronic lung condition can mean a lot of self-care.
 Airway clearance, exercise, healthy cooking all take time and energy.
 That is why at times we need to practice “not doing.”
 It might mean a walk in the park, playing with a pet or listening to music.
 Meditation is also an example of letting go of the “shoulds” and the “musts”.
 It is a time for you to allow yourself to just breathe.
 To take in nourishing breath and exhale stress.
 To refresh your mind, body and spirit.

 Find a quiet place to sit (when you get more comfortable with meditating, ambient noise will be less distracting) and say “so” with your inhalation and “hum” with your exhalation.
 The Sanskrit words “so” means “I am” and “hum” means “that.”
 It is an affirmation of being a part of a larger whole, part of a community.
 And we are, aren’t we?